 - Mix up your ecoearth far enough in advance to allow it to dry out completely before mixing into your sand.

 - If you are installing bubbler or filtered pools I don’t think you will ever have to wet the sand.
-If your humidity comes up to the safe range after a few stays, the sand will absorb moisture from the air.
+If your humidity comes up to the safe range after a few days, the sand will absorb moisture from the air.

 - If you are using standard pools (deep enough but no bubbler/filter) you might have to lightly mist the top layer of sand to get things going.